prorev/prorev.github.io/_posts/2020-01-11-simple-rules-for-csharp-code.md

 public static string YahooTags(string str)
 {}
 ```
-Once you done that you can create a CHM or HTML help documents via 3-rd party tools.
+Note: It is always a good practice to create CHM or HTML help documents while developing.
+This way you can summarize what you have done already.

 ## Test your code
 Use some Unit Testing tools with Visual Studio.
 TypeMock is not bad, but you can use Visual Studio unit testing support out of the box.